 Pipedrive is a simple and easy-to-use tool that helps businesses focus on improving their sales process.
 It’s great for teams that want to organize their sales funnel better.

-• CRM Integration: Works with other tools like Mailchimp and Zapier.
+CRM Integration: Works smoothly with Microsoft Office and LinkedIn.

 Benefits: